 D-bifunctional protein deficiency is the most severe among a group of diseases known as peroxisomal fatty acid oxidation disorders.
 Peroxisomes are structures that help detoxify our cells.

-D-bifunctional protein deficiency is extremely rare, but its exact prevalence is unknown.
+D-bifunctional protein deficiency is extremely rare, but is estimated to affect 1 in 100,000 newborns.

 There is no successful treatment for D-bifunctional protein deficiency.
 Treatment can only serve to address seizures with medication and ensure proper nutrition.

 The prognosis is poor.
 Most children with D-bifunctional protein deficiency die within the first two years of life without developing any mental or motor skills.

 An all volunteer 501c3 non-profit dedicated to providing support, information and international networking for families affected by a Fatty Oxidation Disorder, as well as for professionals working with FOD families.

 Director, Deb Lee Gould, MEd

 Phone: (517) 381-1940 (8am-8pm EST)

 A database of human genes and genetic disorders authored and edited by scientists at Johns Hopkins and elsewhere and developed for the Web by the National Center for Biotechnology Information.
 Please note that the language is directed at scientists.